Rose is layin’ down some sweet bass sounds on the new tunes!

 From the unholy union between Morrissey, Johnny Cash, and Jeff Buckley, and gestated in the womb of eastside L.A., a band was born.
 Sprung from the mind of singer-songwriter Ray Argyle, and made flesh with a motley crew of thieves, ruffians, and beggars, Sunken Ships plays a darker shade of folk, a wistful indie rock with relatable hints of bitterness and hope.

 The nucleus is Ray, with acoustic guitar or piano, singing with beautiful sadness, but there’s something entirely more raucous and rebellious simmering below the surface, which finds its voice in their live shows.
-Ray’s croon can rasp into a shout without warning.
-Joe’s ethereal guitar tones morph into a wall of sound, and Pablo’s poignant violin swoops and swells above the fray.
+Ray’s croon can rasp into a shout without warning, Joe’s ethereal guitar tones morph into a wall of sound while Rose on bass and Nick on drums hold down a tight, sinister rhythm.